Secret Server Performance and Sizing Guide

 General Recommendations

-- Example: Scanned 50,000 machines for local accounts (≈7,500 endpoints per hour with dual c5a.2xlarge DEs, ≈6.6 hours) every 24 hours yields ≈28% Discovery occupancy (6.6 ÷ 24).
-Scanning every 8 hours increases occupancy to ≈83% (6.6 ÷ 8), requiring 1–2 additional DEs per site.
+- Example: Scanning 50,000 machines for local accounts (~7,500 endpoints/hour with dual c5a.2xlarge DEs, ~6.6 hours) every 24 hours yields ~28% discovery occupancy (6.6/24).
+Scanning every 8 hours increases occupancy to ~83% (6.6/8), requiring 1–2 additional DEs per site.

-For dedicated hardware and software specifications, refer to System Requirements for Secret Server.
-Prioritize compute-optimized instances (for instance, AWS c5a series) for distributed DEs handling CPU-intensive tasks like discovery and RPC.
-Web nodes can use our minimum recommended system requirements unless handling proxying or session recording, which benefit from a more capable CPU (for instance, c5a.2xlarge).
+Instance selection: For dedicated hardware and software specifications, refer to the Delinea Secret Server System Requirements.
+Prioritize compute-optimized instances (such as, AWS c5a series) for DEs handling CPU-intensive tasks like discovery and RPC. web nodes can use our minimum recommended system requirements unless handling proxying or session recording, which benefit from higher CPU (for example, c5a.2xlarge).
+For environments deploying both Secret Server and Privilege Manager on the same web nodes, use higher-spec instances.
+Combine disk space requirements for both applications.

-For basic session recording requirements, refer to the Basic Session Recording Requirements.
+Session recording: For basic session recording requirements, refer to the Basic Session Recording Requirements.
 For advanced session recording requirements, refer to the Advanced Session Recording Requirements.

 Environmental and Compliance Considerations